kylays/caltech-adoption-api/APIDOC.md

 **Returned Data Format**: JSON

-**Description:** Returns a JSON collection of available animal categories for adoption at Caltech.
+**Description:** Returns a JSON collection of animal categories for adoption at Caltech.

 **Supported Parameters** None